Stop Having the Same Conversation Again and Again

 Why you do it: You love to hear yourself talk and it feels great.

-Why you should change: Your selfish behavior makes your team feeling ignored.
+Why you should change: Your selfish behavior makes your team feel ignored.

 What to do: Stop talking and make your team the center of attention.
 Everyone has good ideas to share, but if you put your ideas first you’ll soon find people’s initiatives and voice dry up.
 When people are afraid of your positional power they stop raising their hands to add ideas.